 Rethinking customer touch points

 In hospitality, the smartphone is set to become even more pivotal to the customer experience as pubs and restaurants are encouraged to move ordering online.
-This cuts down customer movement and reduces staff touchpoints, but it represents a big change for establishments in this market.
+This cuts down customer movement and reduces staff touchpoints, but it represents a big challenge for establishments that are being asked to digitise large parts of their processes quickly.
 Services such as Orderly are already springing up to help businesses make the leap, but I’d expect larger organisations to craft their own apps to take advantage of the data and marketing opportunities that having an app installed on a customer’s device offers.
 Whether customers will stand for having numerous different ordering apps on their devices remains to be seen, however.

 In addition, the UK Government has announced that it will require those eating or drinking out to ‘check-in’ to their establishment to aid outbreak tracing efforts.
 Similar systems are already in place in other countries, and while it’s not yet clear where the responsibility for this will fall – with business or individuals – savvy business owners should be considering what systems or technology they may need to put in place.